Leading off his series In Search of Shakespeare, Michael Wood asked:

 Buddy DeFranco, the first great bop clarinetist, called Shaw's 'Stardust' solo the finest ever played.

-Don Byron, an important representative of the avant garde in current jazz clarinet, has said "I remember the clarity of [Shaw's] tone, a harder, edgier, and more modern tone than Benny Goodman's.
+Don Byron, a representative of the avant garde in current jazz clarinet, has said "I remember the clarity of [Shaw's] tone, a harder, edgier, and more modern tone than Benny Goodman's.
 He could play stuff that made harmonic sense way up high, and where Goodman's playing seemed both triadic and ornamental, Shaw's note choices seemed to foreshadow the discipline that would become bebop."

 Even the classical world has paid homage to Shaw's clarinetistry.
 Franklin Cohen of the Cleveland Orchestra said "Shaw is the greatest player I ever heard.
 It's hard to play the way he plays.
 It's not an overblown orchestral style.
 He makes so many incredible shadings."